kean/Future/README.md

 }
 ```

-> These `init` methods require no allocations which makes them faster than using a `Promise`.
+> These `init` methods require no allocations which makes them really fast, faster than allocation a  `Promise` instance.

 ### Attach Callbacks